chippmann/ch.hippmann.godot.utilities/README.md

     // if you plan on using the coroutine helpers; don't forget to add the kotlinx coroutines dependency: implementation("org.jetbrains.kotlinx:kotlinx-coroutines-core:<version>") }

-// this project uses context receivers.
-Until they are readily available in kotlin, you'll need to opt in to be able to use this library! tasks {
-  withType<KotlinCompile> {
-    kotlinOptions {
-      this.freeCompilerArgs += "-Xcontext-receivers"
-    }
-  }
-}
 ```